 14A.
 Prescribed premises

-(1) Licensed premises to which a hotel restricted licence relates are premises of a prescribed type or class for the purposes of section 77(5a)(b) of the Act.
+(1) Licensed premises to which a hotel restricted licence relates are premises of a prescribed type or class for the purposes of section 77(5a)(b).

-(2) Premises to which a casino liquor licence relates are premises of a prescribed type or class for the purposes of section 77(5a)(b) of the Act.
+(2) Premises to which a casino liquor licence relates are premises of a prescribed type or class for the purposes of section 77(5a)(b).